Statement of Faith

 This is my personal statement of faith.
 Feel free to comment as you may help me refine it further.

-If we believe the aforementioned and acknowledge the fact that we are sinners in need of salvation [Romans 3:23, 5:12, 6:23], repent of our sins [Luke 13:5; Matt 3:2], and accept Jesus Christ as our personal Lord and Savior, we will gain eternal life [Romans 10:9,13].
-At the point of salvation the Holy Spirit indwells every believer [Romans 5:1-2,5] identifying each one as a Christian and consequently a new creature [2 Cor 5:17].
+If we believe the aforementioned and acknowledge the fact that we are sinners in need of salvation [Romans 3:23, 5:12, 6:23], repent of our sins [Luke 13:5; Matt 3:2], and accept Jesus Christ as our personal Savior and Lord, we will gain eternal life [Romans 10:9-13], salvation from eternal damnation.
+At the point of salvation the Holy Spirit indwells every believer [Romans 5:1-2,5] identifying each one as a new creature [2 Cor 5:17], and hence, a disciple, a Christian, or Christ-follower.
 Christians are a Royal Priesthood [1 Peter 2:9] with the confidence to enter the Most Holy Place [Mark 15:37-38] to petition the Father by prayer [Heb 10:19-22] in the Name of Jesus Christ [John 16:24], i.e., in His character, as revealed through His Word.

 What a great statement of Faith Craig, peppered with scriptural truth.
 I really look forward to following your insights on this blog.